nasa/fprime/docs/UsersGuide/best/documentation.md

 ## GitHub Pages Notes

 There is a small problem with the Doxygen files being generated and then subsequently hosted on GitHub pages.
-This is because Doxygen converts the leading / of markdown paths to an _ which then is ignored by Jekyll, a static site generator used by gh-pages.
+This is because Doxygen converts the leading `/` of markdown paths to an `_` which then is ignored by Jekyll, a static site generator used by gh-pages.

 Possible fixes:

-1. Projects can set no-jekyll on their GitHub pages.
-This will prevent converting MD to web pages, but the HTML output of Doxygen will be hosted as is.
+1. Projects can set `no-jekyll` on their GitHub pages.
+This will prevent converting MarkDown to web pages, but the HTML output of Doxygen will be hosted as is.
 This is a good choice for projects that just want to host Doxygen output.

 2. Rename underscore files.
-This is necessary when Jekyll needs to preprocess MD files.
+This is necessary when Jekyll needs to pre-process MarkDown files.
 A sample renaming script can be found next to the Doxygen sample configuration.
 Mileage may vary.